garrandall/popular-music-data/tracks/auto-pilot-migos.md

 Heard that everybody know we workin' (work)
 Young nigga still murk it (yeah)
 Young nigga whip the birdie (woo)
-Ooh watch 'em movin' (ooh)
+Oh watch 'em movin' (oh)
-Ooh, shake 'em out the shoes (shake 'em out the shoes) Ooh, VVS jewels, GI Jew, nigga what it do? yeah
+Oh, shake 'em out the shoes (shake 'em out the shoes) Oh, VVS jewels, GI Jew, nigga what it do? yeah

 Probably think it's outlandish (outlandish)
 But my business too fancy (yeah)
-Ooh, sweet like candy (sweet)
+Oh, sweet like candy (sweet)
 Yeah, jumpin' off Banshees (go)
 TEC with the coolant, can't handle it (TEC)
 TEC with the coolant, can't handle it (brrt)